Skip to main content

 Here's where Isaiah flips the script.
 The people didn't find the light, earn the light, or build the light.
 The Light came to them.

 In business terms?
 You can stop trying to manufacture meaning through endless pivots and pressure.
 In life terms?
-You can stop thinking you have to be your savior, strategist, and source.
+You can stop thinking you've to be your savior, strategist, and source.

 Jesus, the Great Light, has already dawned over your situation.
 He brings vision where you've had confusion.
 He brings hope where you've had exhaustion.
 He brings alignment where you've had chaos.